-China is the world leader in wind energy, with over a third of the world’s capacity.
+China is the world leader in wind energy, with over one-quarter of the world’s wind power capacity.

-Germany has the highest installed wind capacity in Europe with 59.3GW.
+In Europe, Germany has the highest installed wind capacity, with more than 60GW.

 Its largest offshore windfarms are the Gode Windfarms (phase 1 & 2), which have a combined capacity of 582MW.
 Germany is also home to the Nordsee One Offshore Wind farm, which has a capacity of 382MW and provides energy for 400,000 homes.